Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Evaluating the EDUs

-The dataset considered for experimenting is Mohler \cite{Mohler2009TexttoTextSS}.
-The Mohler dataset refers to a collection of short-answer text data that is often used in natural language processing (NLP) research and machine learning tasks, particularly in the context of ASAG.
+The Mohler dataset\cite{Mohler2009TexttoTextSS} refers to a collection of short-answer text data that is often used in natural language processing (NLP) research and machine learning tasks, particularly in the context of ASAG.
 The dataset contains 80 questions along with desired answer with approximately 24 to 30 student submissions for each question.
 Thus containing 2273 pairs of the desired answer and student's submission.
 Each student submission is graded by two assigned teachers and an average grade is also attached with each pair as illustrated in table \ref{tabmohler}.